-The Children's Diabetes Centre, based at the Telethon Kids Institute, is the only paediatric research centre of its kind in Australia and aims to improve the lives of children with Type 1 Diabetes.
-In WA, about 120 children are diagnosed with Type 1 Diabetes every year, and the number is increasing.
+The Children's Diabetes Centre, based at the Telethon Kids Institute, is an integrated clinical and research centre that aims to improve the lives of children, adolescents and young adults living with diabetes.
+The Centre conducts research into Type 1 Diabetes and childhood onset Type 2 Diabetes.
+In WA, about 120 children are diagnosed with diabetes every year, and the number is increasing.

 What is Type 1 Diabetes?

 Type 1 Diabetes is a chronic autoimmune disease that is triggered by the immune system attacking the insulin-producing cells of the pancreas.
-Unlike Type 2 Diabetes, Type 1 is a non-preventable disease - the exact cause is not known and there is no cure.
+Unlike Type 2 Diabetes, Type 1 is a non-preventable disease - currently, its exact cause is not known and there is no cure.

 People with Type 1 Diabetes require insulin therapy for life either through injections or an insulin pump and they must regularly test their blood glucose levels by pricking their fingers, or using glucose sensing devices.
-The aim is to keep blood glucose levels as close to the normal range as possible and avoid episodes of hypoglycaemia (low blood sugar) and hyperglycaemia (high blood sugar), which increases the risk of long-term complications.
+The aim is to keep blood glucose levels as close to the normal range as possible and avoid episodes of hypoglycaemia (low blood sugar) and hyperglycaemia (high blood sugar).
+Hyperglycaemia increases the risk of long-term kidney, eye and cardiovascular complications.

 What are the symptoms of Type 1 Diabetes?